novincode/figshot/README.md

 ## 🌟 Why FigShot?

 **We believe powerful design tools should be accessible to everyone.** That's why FigShot is free, open-source, and designed with the community in mind.

+*✨ Fun fact: The animated logo above was created using FigShot itself – showcasing the smooth, professional-quality recordings you can achieve!*

 ### ✨ **Core Philosophy**
 - **🆓 Free Forever**: Full features, full exports, no hidden costs